emwaugh/emwaugh.github.io/reflections/reproducibility-replicability-osgis.md

 In addition, decisions in organizing and cleaning data can play a big role in the results (NASEM 2019 Box 3.2), though well documented code should reflect that.

+### References

+NASEM.
+2019.
+Reproducibility and Replicability in Science.
+Washington, D.C.: National Academies Press.
+DOI: 10.17226/25303

+Sui, D., and P. Kedron.
+2021.
+Reproducibility and Replicability in the Context of the Contested Identities of Geography.
+Annals of the American Association of Geographers 111 (5):1275–1283.
+DOI:10.1080/24694452.2020.1806024.